Hagia Sophia at night © Moyan Brenn

 Best time to visit Turkey

-Turkey is best visited during the periods April to June and September to October when the weather is warm without being too hot, and the bulk of the summer tourists rush is over.
+Turkey is best visited during the periods April to June and September to October when the weather is warm without being too hot, and the bulk of the summer tourist rush is over.
 Istanbul has mostly mild weather and can be visited year-round.
 The busiest times are July and August, plus early September; beaches and attractions are at their most crowded and prices at their highest during this time.
 Read more on Turkey's Climate and Weather.

 What to see in Turkey